 TechSoup offers quality courses for nonprofits and libraries.
 I was pleased to help develop one focused on nonprofit disaster preparation and recovery.
 “Learn from experts that have deep experience in the sector and understand your unique needs.”
 I recommend TechSoup highly.

 The business and nonprofit sectors have evolved dramatically over the course of the past few years; I believe a fresh, new approach to career development is in order!
 I’ve had the good fortune of hearing Rosetta Thurman speak on two occasions about advancing one’s nonprofit career.
 Her website provides a great deal of helpful, timely information about becoming a “nonprofit rockstar.”
 Rosetta has also wrote a book with colleague Trista Harris in 2011 that you might want to consider, “How to Become a Nonprofit Rockstar, 50 Ways to Accelerate Your Career.”
 It is still ahead of its time several years later!

-Many vocational schools provide training for jobs that nonprofits also need and sometimes require.
-By way of example, I found this helpful list of vocational schools on the website of the Austin Independent School District.
+Many vocational or trade schools provide training for jobs that nonprofits also need and sometimes require.
 I hold two university degrees, but as time moves forward and after working with many nonprofit organizations, I know the value of “real world” training for specific skills.

 On a personal note, on two occasions early in my career, I took vocational school courses on typing – that’s it – just typing.
 I now type almost as fast as I can talk, and I eliminated the need for a secretary in my now-advanced major gift fundraising work.
 As nonprofits strive to become more lean and efficient, these simple but genuinely helpful hands-on skills are more valuable than ever.